perifinance/peri-finance/README.md

 ### PERI Exchange

-Users will be able to converting one Pynth to another without worrying about how deep the liquidity nor slippage.
-Users will also be able to be benefited by taking short or long positions of Pynths with 20x leverage.
+Users will be able to convert one Pynth to another without worrying about how deep the liquidity or slippage is.
+Users will also get benefits by taking short or long positions of Pynths with 20x leverage.
-Prices will be committed on chain by a trusted oracle.
-Moving to a decentralised oracle will be phased in with the first phase completed for all forex prices using [Chainlink](https://feeds.chain.link/).
+Prices will be committed on the chain by a trusted oracle.
+Moving to a decentralized oracle will be phased in with the first phase completed for all forex prices using [Chainlink](https://feeds.chain.link/).

 ### PERI DAO